msouppe/CMPE257_Mobile_Networks/paper/paper.md

 - name: Kerry Veenstra
   email: veenstra@ucsc.edu
   affiliation: University of California, Santa Cruz
+- name: Carlos Maltzahn
+  email: carlosm@ucsc.edu
+  affiliation: University of California, Santa Cruz

 abstract: |
-  Computer network research experiments can be broadly grouped in three categories: simulated, controlled and real-world experiments.
+  Computer network research experiments can be broadly grouped in three categories: simulated, controlled, and real-world experiments.
   Simulation frameworks, experiment testbeds and measurement tools, respectively, are commonly used as the platforms for carrying out network experiments.
-In many cases, given the nature of computer networks experiments, properly configuring these platforms is a complex and time-consuming task, which makes replicating and validating research results quite challenging.
+In many cases, given the nature of computer network experiments, properly configuring these platforms is a complex and time-consuming task, which makes replicating and validating research results quite challenging.
 This complexity can be reduced by leveraging tools that enable experiment